 Gut-directed hypnotherapy and your vagus nerve

-Breathe your way to calm
+Breathe your way to calm: how diaphragmatic breathing supports gut health

 Diaphragmatic breathing in four steps: